IVerse-VDV/QubitLab/README.md

 - Histogram: Only bars for 000 and 111

 **What This Demonstrates:**
-This is the GHZ (Greenberger-Horne-Zeilinger) state, a three-qubit entangled state.
+This is the [GHZ (Greenberger-Horne-Zeilinger)](https://arxiv.org/pdf/2106.01550) state, a three qubit entangled state.
 All three qubits are perfectly correlated: measuring any one immediately determines all others.
 This state is used in quantum error correction and fundamental tests of quantum mechanics.

 ### Example 6: Interference Pattern